 Ingredients for Lower Fat Cheesecake

-You’ll also need a muffin tin + silicone muffin liners.
-We like the silicone muffin liners the best because the cheesecakes pop right out of them.
-Foil liners will also work – but paper liners won’t as they will get stuck
+We like these silicone muffin liners the best because the cheesecakes pop right out of them.
+Foil liners will also work, but paper liners won’t as they will get stuck.

 How to make Healthier Cheesecake

 It’s so simple to make these mini cheesecake bites!
-To make healthier cheesecakes, first mix together your crust.
+To make healthier cheesecakes: